My dear Nameless,

 Now you might argue that adults in a professional setting couldn’t possibly be compared to children on a playground.

 “Surely not!” you say.

 Well actually- yes they can.
-I walk into a client’s office armed with the explanation for the “inconsistent service received lately”- ready to explain the fundamentals of internet use & bandwidth- when I am rather plainly told that they don’t care!
+I walk into a client’s office fortified with the explanation for the “inconsistent service received lately”- ready to explain the fundamentals of internet use & bandwidth- when I am rather plainly told that they don’t care!
 They just want it to work!
-And they refuse to be reasoned with and will not take recommendation.
+They refuse to be reasoned with and will not take recommendation.

 “Drink up the medicine darling, it will make you feel better.”